-Further, Lord Sumption rejected the argument that it is conceptually impossible for the parties to agree not to vary their contract orally because such an agreement would be under mined by the oral variation.
-Lord Sumption relied on a number of international legal codes which supported the view that there was no conceptual inconsistency between a general rule permitting contracts to be made informally and the enforcement of NOM clauses.
-He supported this point by analogy with the use of entire agreement clauses in contracts and the Courts willingness to enforce entire agreement clauses to prevent collateral agreements which would otherwise modify the effect of the contract.
+Further, Lord Sumption rejected the argument that it is conceptually impossible for the parties to agree not to vary their contract orally because such an agreement would be undermined by the oral variation.
+Lord Sumption relied on a number of international legal codes that supported the view that there was no conceptual inconsistency between a general rule permitting contracts to be made informally and the enforcement of NOM clauses.
+He supported this point by analogy with the use of entire agreement clauses in contracts and the courts' willingness to enforce entire agreement clauses to prevent collateral agreements which would otherwise modify the effect of the contract.

 Lord Sumption also considered the argument that parties who agreed an oral variation despite the existence of a NOM clause must have intended to dispense with that clause.
 In agreeing to a NOM clause, the parties agree that variations are invalid and not that they are forbidden.
 The natural inference of a failure to observe the NOM clause will be that the parties failed to observe the formal requirements of such a clause but that, if they had put their mind to it, they were clearly running the risk of invalidity.